 Technology is transforming social work education, making the Master of Social Work (MSW) degree more accessible than ever through online degree programs.
 If you’ve started researching online Master of Social Work options, you know that programs differ in their emphases and features.

-The University of Pittsburgh’s Part-Time Online MSW focuses on direct practice social work, offering a specialization in Direct Practice With Individuals, Families, and Groups.
-The curriculum stresses instruction and experiential learning rooted in principles of anti-racism, anti-oppression, equity and social justice and designed to capitalize on Pitt’s deep connections to the community it serves.
-This community-centered approach delivers many benefits, which this article explores.
-As you weigh your online MSW choices, consider how these features can strengthen your social work skills and bolster your credentials.
+The University of Pittsburgh’s Part-Time Online MSW program option offers students the opportunity to specialize in Direct Practice with Individuals, Families, and Groups.
+The curriculum emphasizes instruction and experiential learning centered in principles of anti-racism, anti-oppression, equity, and social justice, and is designed to build from Pitt’s deep connections to the communities it is embedded in and works with.
+Pitt’s community-centered approach delivers many benefits, which this article explores.
+As you weigh your online MSW choices, consider how these features can strengthen your social work skills and preparation for maximizing your opportunities and career.

 Pitt’s Community Roots: Local Legacy, National Impact

-For over 100 years, Pitt’s School of Social Work has served the Pittsburgh region’s communities.
-The university boasts a long and proud history of community engagement with its home city, focusing research, service, and collaboration on Pittsburgh’s diverse communities.
-The school’s Just Discipline Project (JDP), for example, works with schools serving marginalized populations to improve learning environments and promote restorative justice practices.
-One partner school reported a 38% reduction in suspensions just one year after implementing a JDP program.
+For over 100 years, Pitt’s School of Social Work has been a part of and served the Pittsburgh community.
+The university boasts a long and deep history of community engagement with its home city, investing in research, teaching, and programmatic partnerships with Pittsburgh’s diverse communities.
+For example, the school’s Just Discipline Project (JDP), led by faculty member Dr. Jay Huguley in partnership with 23 area schools serving youth, improves learning environments and promotes restorative justice practices.
+One partner school reported a 38% reduction in suspensions just one year after implementing the JDP program.

-Real-World Field Education, No Matter Your Zip Code
+Real-World Practicum Education, No Matter Your Zip Code

-Pitt online MSW students participate in career-relevant ,curated practicum experiences that translate learning into direct application.
-The program supports high-quality practicum placements nationwide, enabling online students to remain in their local areas.
-The Pitt practicum placement team maintains strong ties with various local organizations and is committed to helping all online students find suitable and meaningful field placement opportunities.
+Pitt‘s online MSW students complete two career-relevant practicum experiences that translate learning into direct application.
+The MSW program supports high-quality practicum placements nationwide, enabling online students to learn and engage in their local areas.
+Pitt School of Social Work’s Practicum Team has developed strong working relationships with over 500 organizations in our current focal communities and is committed to helping all online students find suitable and meaningful practicum placement opportunities in their local communities.

-While field placements focus on local engagement, students also gain the knowledge and skills to make an impact on a larger scale.
-Social workers on the ground are ideally positioned to identify systemic issues—such as housing instability, mental health gaps, or child welfare concerns—that affect national policy.
-Social work programs that succeed locally can often be scaled up to address nationwide issues.
+In addition to helping students develop direct practice skills, practicum placements also provide students the opportunity to gain knowledge and skills to make an impact on a larger scale.
+Social workers on the ground are ideally positioned to identify systemic issues—such as housing instability, mental health service gaps, employment opportunities, or child welfare concerns—that affect and are affected by federal, state, and local policy.
+This allows students to learn locally, while connecting to and engaging with interventions with local, regional, and national relevance and impact.

 Learn From Leaders in Equity and Advocacy